Why Filtered Water is Best Way to Use Your RV Coffee Maker

 There are other filtration products that will provide clean water for your RV coffee maker: single- and double-filtration systems, reverse osmosis, etc. But these two are by far the least expensive that will help produce a cup of coffee that’s worth getting out of bed for.
 A few additional tips to optimize your coffee-making process:

-Buy the best beans
+Start with the best coffee beans

 You’ll want to purchase the highest-quality, freshest beans you can find.
 And always store opened coffee beans in an airtight container (storage containers with rubber-gasket seals are good choices).
 Never refrigerate the beans, as roasted beans are porous and readily take up moisture and food odors.
 Instead, keep them at room temperature for maximum flavor.